pforret/jekyll.forret.com/_posts/2025/2025-09-13-mkdox-every-repo.md

     - material
     - static
 ---
-> TL;DR: I have started using [mkdox](https://github.com/pforret/mkdox) (which uses mkdocs, material and Docker) to create a static documentation site for every repository/project I'm working on.
+> TL;DR: I have started using [mkdox](https://github.com/pforret/mkdox) (which uses mkdocs, material and Docker) to create a static documentation site **for every repository/project I'm working on**.
 It's easy, light and fast.
 It also invites me to document everything in Markdown, which is great for coding agents.

 ![](/wp-content/uploads/2025/09/unsplash.books.jpg)
 <!-- more -->